uav-learning-icra/2019_old/README.md

 ## Workshop Objectives

 The objectives of this workshop are to:
-* Discuss questions posed in Section~\ref{sec: objectives} from the diverse perspectives of aerial robotics, learning, and systems researchers across academia, government, and industry
+* Discuss the aforementioned themes from the diverse perspectives of aerial robotics, learning, and systems researchers across academia, government, and industry
 * Present state-of-the-art research results related to learning-in-the-loop for UAVs through keynote talks from leaders of related fields and contributed talks and posters
-* Share details about, mistakes made, and ``lessons learned" in hardware set-ups and software architectures that regular conference papers typically do not have space to expand on
+* Share details about, mistakes made, and "lessons learned" in hardware set-ups and software architectures that regular conference papers typically do not have space to expand on
 * Stimulate and accelerate research in the learning for UAVs

 ## Invited Speakers